gmoretti/blog/_posts/2023-12-03-blender-vfx-tower-futangue.markdown

 <iframe width="450" height="253" src="https://www.youtube.com/embed/o2uy7SDcQak" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Here is the result.
-There's several take aways.
-I need to learn proper lighting, I could match the actual shadows in the footage.
+There are several take aways.
+First I need to learn proper lighting, I should learn how to match the actual shadows in the footage.

 I couldn't get a good material for the STONE.
-I would like the stome to be similar as the mountain.
+I would like the stone material to be similar as the mountain.
 As if it was extracted from it.

 But is a start.

 <video width="560" height="315" muted autoplay controls>
     <source src="https://morettigiuseppe-blog-files.s3.eu-west-3.amazonaws.com/tower_in_futangue_vfx_reverse0001-0373.mp4" type="video/mp4">